Learning to Simulate: Generative Metamodeling via Quantile Regression: Introduction

 Our third contribution concerns practical implementation.
 We provide guidance on choosing the number of quantile levels $m$ and address the quantile crossing issue.
 We recommend setting \( m = O(\sqrt{n}) \), balancing the convergence rate of \( \hat{Q}(\tau|\bx) \) in the main region for estimation error (governed by \( O_{\mathbb{P}}(1/\sqrt{n}) \) ) and for interpolation error (governed by \( O(1/m) \) ) with computational efficiency, as supported by our convergence analysis and numerical experiments.
 To handle quantile crossing, where estimated quantiles violate monotonicity, we leverage results from \cite{neocleous2008monotonicity}, showing that \( m = O(\sqrt{n}) \) ensures crossing frequency diminishes as \( n \) grows.
 For strict monotonicity, QRGMM can be paired with the rearrangement method of \citet{chernozhukov2010quantile} as a post-processing step with minimal overhead.

 Finally, we extend QRGMM to improve its practical applicability.
-First, we show how to adapt QRGMM to handle \emph{multidimensional outputs} through sequential one-dimensional modeling.
-Second, we incorporate \emph{neural network-based quantile regression} to allow more flexible, nonlinear quantile function approximation.
+First, we show how to adapt it to handle \emph{multidimensional outputs} through sequential one-dimensional modeling.
+Second, we incorporate \emph{neural network-based quantile regression} to allow nonlinear quantile function approximation.

 We note that quantile regression has been used in machine learning for building generative models—for example, in implicit quantile networks (IQN) for reinforcement learning \citep{dabney2018implicit} and PixelIQN for image generation \citep{ostrovski2018autoregressive}.
 However, these works primarily focus on empirical performance without theoretical convergence guarantees, which are essential for simulation-based decision-making.
 Our work bridges this gap by combining quantile function modeling with rigorous convergence analysis.